How To Make Maple Syrup

 Jar pouring homemade maple syrup over waffles topped with cream and berries.

-Homemade Maple Syrup Ingredients
+Discover the Joy of Homemade Maple Syrup

 • Sugar – Added for sweetness and balances out the flavors.